sevak032/Web-Pages/README.md

 # Web-Pages
-i make a simple page use of HTML &amp; CSS.
+i've created a simple page use of HTML & CSS.